Student-Initiated Action Advising via Advice Novelty: Abstract

 \section{Abstract}

-Action advising is a knowledge exchange mechanism between peers, namely student and teacher, that can help tackle exploration and sample inefficiency problems in deep reinforcement learning.
-Due to the practical limitations in peer-to-peer communication and the negative implications of over-advising, the peer responsible for initiating these interactions needs to do so only when it's most adequate to exchange advice.
+Action advising is a budget-constrained knowledge exchange mechanism between teacher-student peers that can help tackle exploration and sample inefficiency problems in deep reinforcement learning (RL).
 Most recently, student-initiated techniques that utilise state novelty and uncertainty estimations have obtained promising results.
-However, these estimations have several weaknesses, such as having no information regarding the characteristics of convergence and being subject to delays that occur in the presence of experience replay dynamics.
-We propose a student-initiated action advising algorithm that alleviates these shortcomings.
-Specifically, we employ Random Network Distillation (RND) to measure the novelty of an advice, for the student to determine whether to proceed with the request; furthermore, we perform RND updates only for the advised states to ensure that the student's convergence will not prevent it from utilising the teacher's knowledge at any stage of learning.
-Experiments in GridWorld and simplified versions of five Atari games show that our approach can perform on par with the state-of-the-art and demonstrate significant advantages in the scenarios where the existing methods are prone to fail.
+However, the approaches built on these estimations have some potential weaknesses.
+First, they assume that the convergence of the student's RL model implies less need for advice.
+This can be misleading in scenarios with teacher absence early on where the student is likely to learn suboptimally by itself; yet also ignore the teacher's assistance later.
+Secondly, the delays between encountering states and having them to take effect in the RL model updates in presence of the experience replay dynamics cause a feedback lag in what the student actually needs advice for.
+We propose a student-initiated algorithm that alleviates these by employing Random Network Distillation (RND) to measure the novelty of a piece of advice.
+Furthermore, we perform RND updates only for the advised states to ensure that the student's own learning does not impair its ability to leverage the teacher.
+Experiments in GridWorld and MinAtar show that our approach performs on par with the state-of-the-art and demonstrates significant advantages in the scenarios where the existing methods are prone to fail.